Keddib/Ft_services/README.md

 # commands
 	-> use minilube docker-deamon
 		$ eval $(minikube -p minikube docker-env)

 # TODO :
-granafa.db not moving to the grafana/data ???!!!
+- granafa.db not moving to the grafana/data ???!!! done
-add /grafana/bin to path and reset admin pass with : $ grafana-cli reset-admin-password <new-pass>
+- add /grafana/bin to path and reset admin pass with : $ grafana-cli  reset-admin-password <new-pass> done
-wordpress.db not moving to mysqldb : we need to move / from mysql/run.sh
+- wordpress.db not moving to mysqldb : we need to move / from mysql/run.sh done
-add port 22 to Nginx pod and service to access it via SSH check ftps liveness prob.
+- add port 22 to Nginx pod and service to access it via SSH done
+- check ftps liveness prob. done